b97tsk/reactive-tree/README.md

 inside its `handler` function.
 As a result, the second `twig.value` now has a different value.

+A second way to create a twig is using [defineTwig](#function-definetwig).

 ### Branches

-A branch creates a reactive procedure: it collects reactive properties by calling its `handler` function; then it waits until any of those reactive properties reacts, it schedules to restart this procedure.
+A branch creates a reactive procedure: it collects reactive properties by calling its `handler` function; then it waits until any of those reactive properties reacts, it schedules to restart this procedure (by default, using setTimeout function).

 #### Example: Create a branch